-You can catch glimpses of it in Torres del Paine National Park from the John Gardner Pass, but this is one of only 5 treks in Patagonia that enable you to see a 180 degree panoramic view of the ice fields (of those 5, the Huemul is the easiest).
+You can catch glimpses of the ice fields in Torres del Paine National Park from the John Gardner Pass, but this is one of only 5 treks in Patagonia that enable you to see a 180 degree panoramic view of it (of those 5, the Huemul is the easiest).

 Should I hire a guide?

 A guided tour is probably at least $900/person or so, depending on how many people you do the tour with.
 I would STRONGLY recommend AGAINST this because of the unpredictable weather.

 If you book a tour but the weather is bad, the trekking agency can cancel the trek (or you do like 25% of the trek) and you won’t get a refund.
 Use this money instead to buy hiking/camping gear which you can use for years to come.

 You should first get to town, assess the weather, and then decide to start the trek in good conditions.
 If you’re by yourself, it’s worth the extra effort to find people in town to go with (asking around in hostels, restaurants).